puthusseri/additionalPage/index.md

 It helps to download all the images of an Instagram profile.Used BeadutifulSoup for scrapping.

 * **Kerala Tourism VR**
 It was a VR application which helps in Kerala Tousism.
-Created for the Facebook School of Innovation VR101 competition
+Created for the Facebook School of Innovation VR101 awareness programme.

-* **A novel approach for classification using clustering** A case study on heart disease prediction to improve the accuracy of classification algorithms.
+* **A novel approach for classification using clustering (2017)** A case study on heart disease prediction to improve the accuracy of classification algorithms.